sidharthdas/spring-autoconfiguration-example/README.md

 # spring-autoconfiguration-example

-The main difference between @Configuration and @AutoConfiguration is autoconfiguration is proxyBeanMethods = false, whereas in configuration by default proxyBeanMethods = true.
+The main difference between @Configuration and @AutoConfiguration is in autoconfiguration proxyBeanMethods = false, whereas in configuration by default proxyBeanMethods = true.
 When proxyBeanMethods = true, it is a bit costly during startup, as it will create a proxyBean.

-Spring uses the Code Generation library (CGLIB) to generate the proxyBean of that class, so if we call the bean method, again and again, it will not create a new bean, instead, it will give you a proxy bean that spring has created.
+Spring uses the Code Generation library (CGLIB) to generate the proxyBean of that class, so if we call the bean method, again and again, it will not create a new bean, instead, it will give you a proxy bean that Spring has created.

 proxyBeanMethods = true :